-6.2.1.
-OTC medication can only be administered by a School Nurse or any member of staff with a Level 3 First Aid certificate and should only be given to a child during the school day if there is a health reason to do so e.g. for pain relief or treatment of fever.
+- 6.2.1.
+OTC medication can only be administered by a School Nurse/Health Care Assistant or a member of staff with a Level 3 First Aid certificate who has additionally completed the Educare course 'Administration of Medication in Schools' and should only be given to a child during the school day if there is a health reason to do so e.g. for pain relief or treatment of fever. - 6.2.2.

-- 6.2.2.
 In the absence of a School Nurse, all First Aid trained staff should be aware of the correct procedure for issuing medication to a pupil, which includes checking the age of the child, parental consent and any known allergies.
 Medication should never be administered without first checking appropriate dosages and when the previous dose was taken. - 6.2.3.
 No pupil under 16 should be given medicine containing aspirin unless prescribed by a doctor.